Distributed Sequential Receding Horizon Control of Multi-Agent Systems under Recurring Signal Temporal Logic: Main Results

 \begin{remark} Constructing $\cC_1(x(t))$ is challenging for nonlinear systems.
-As a remedy, we can replace the terminal condition in \eqref{eq:varying_terminal_constr_MAS} with $x(t+N+1|t) = x(t)$ and eliminate the redundant Lasso constraints in \eqref{eq:con6_MAS}-\eqref{eq:con7_MAS}.
-This modification comes at the cost of a more restricted single-point reachability condition, but it maintains recursive feasibility.
-In the case of linear systems, $\cC_1(x(t))$ can be efficiently computed, using standard computational geometry software \cite{MPT3}, by representing the target set in halfspace representation as $S = \{x\in \mathbb{R}^n\;|\;C_x x \leq d_x \}$ where $C_x = ^T$ and $d_x = (x(t),-x(t))$ \cite{Borrelli2017, Blanchini2015}. \end{remark}
+As a remedy, we can replace the terminal condition in \eqref{eq:varying_terminal_constr_MAS} with $x(t_{N+1}) = x(t)$ and eliminate the redundant constraints in \eqref{eq:con6_MAS}-\eqref{eq:con7_MAS}.
+This modification comes at the cost of a more restricted single-point reachability condition, but it maintains recursive feasibility. \end{remark}